 Additionally, the Firm offers special group rates on pet, auto, home, identity theft and personal excess liability insurances so that you can protect what’s most important to you.
 To learn more, search for “Voluntary Benefits & Insurances” in the Find it fast… search bar or visit the Employee Offers site (type “offers” in your browser from the office).

 What is Long-Term Care Insurance?

-A Long-Term Care Insurance policy is designed to help you and your covered family members pay for certain expenses should you no longer be able to care for yourself on a daily basis for an extended period of time due to aging, illness or injury.
+A is designed to help you and your covered family members pay for certain expenses should you no longer be able to care for yourself on a daily basis for an extended period of time due to aging, illness or injury.
 Individual Long-Term Care policies pay an amount for covered services, up to applicable maximums; this kind of care is not generally covered by the Medical Plan.